LeighamSpringer-Sutton/calculator_python/README.md

-# calculator made using python
+# Calculator made using Python